 Now that school’s almost out, many parents are probably looking for ways to keep the kids entertained.
-Here are some ideas for free and cheap summer fun for kids in the Kansas City area in 2017 (click on the links below for more details).
+Here are some ideas for FREE and cheap summer fun for kids in the Kansas City area in 2018 (click on the links below for more details).
 I’ll add to the list as I find more, so make sure you check back.
-Also, if you know of any I missed, please leave a comment below:
+Also, if you know of any I missed, please leave a comment below.

-FREE Bowling: All summer long, kids can bowl two free games per day at Kansas City area bowling alleys that are participating in a national Kids Bowl Free program.
-For a one-time payment of $28.95, up to four family members can also bowl two games per person per day.
+FREE Bowling: All summer long, kids can bowl two FREE games per day at Kansas City area bowling alleys that are participating in a national Kids Bowl Free program.
+For a one-time payment (price varies by establishment), up to four family members can also bowl two games per person per day.